-Employees appointed to work 75%FTE or greater have the flexibility to decide which plan option is best for themselves and their families.
-Both plan options provide coverage for the same types of medical services and providers; however, the employee’s out-of-pocket costs for each service varies based on plan enrollment.
+Employees appointed to work 75% FTE or greater have the flexibility to decide which plan option is best for them and their families.
+Both plan options provide coverage for the same types of medical services and providers; however, the employee’s out-of-pocket costs for each service varies based on the plan elected.

-Open enrollment is an annual opportunity for employees to change their benefit elections, Changes made during open enrollment take effect January 1, 2020.
-Employees can make the following elections related to their medical plan through WINGS Express beginning October 30 through November 13, 2019:
+Open enrollment is an annual opportunity for employees to change their benefit elections, Changes made during open enrollment take effect on January 1, 2021.
+Employees can make the following elections related to their medical plan through WINGS Express beginning October 29 through November 16, 2020:

 - Continue current plan

 - Change plans